connexcs/docs/docs/security.md

 ICMP Ping attacks were once common (packet size versus available bandwidth).
 They still happen, but it's more useful to enable ICMP replies to efficiently establish the status of a server.

+#### Using a TraceRoute / MTR

+An easy command-line application for tracking the route an IP packet takes over one or more networks is **TraceRoute**.
+The main function of TraceRoute is network diagnostics.
+TraceRoute provides information about internal traffic flows and reveals any erratic or inefficient routes.

+When used externally, TraceRoute may show the route taken by a packet as it travels over several networks.
+In some situations, even the various cities or geographical areas that the traffic is travelling through.

+TraceRoute is used to see the routes, whether they are changing, and to get an idea of the latency.

+**My TraceRoute (MTR)** combines TraceRoute with ping.
+It's another popular technique for gauging network connectivity and performance.

+MTR displays continuously updated data regarding the latency, packet loss, and hops along the network path.
+This makes it easier to diagnose network problems since it gives you a real-time view of what's occurring along the way.
+It includes packet loss and jitter as well.

+Similar to TraceRoute, MTR finds the network path and then periodically sends packets to continue gathering data.
+Then it offers an updated picture of the network's health and performance.

+!!! note "Don't use MTR for packet loss"
+    Since the pings aren't reliable from transit providers / intermediate hops.
+Only end to end pings are reliable in MTR.

+    Use MTR to get an initial record of the packet loss.
+As MTR reports  packet loss on intermediary pings, it doesn't mean that there is extreme packet loss on the route.

+!!! note "TraceRoute vs MTR"
+    A **TraceRoute** is suitable if you only want to identify the routers your packet travels through.

+    **MTR** also includes information on packet loss as well.

 ### Session Initiation Protocol / Real-time Transport Protocol Firewall Block on Default

 Our Session Initiation Protocol (SIP) Servers only run SIP and nothing else.